 When you reset network settings on your iPhone, all of the saved Bluetooth, Wi-Fi, VPN, and cellular settings on your iPhone will be reset to factory settings.
 This has the potential to fix a glitch which could be causing your SIM to send texts on an endless loop to your wireless carrier.

-To reset network settings, open the Settings app and tap General -> Reset -> Reset Network Settings.
+To reset network settings, open the Settings app and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your passcode when prompted, then tap Reset Network Settings when the confirmation alert appears at the bottom of your iPhone’s display.

 Contact Your Wireless Carrier